mede-erik/Stm32_Libraries/README.md

 # Stm32_Libraries
-This is a collection of libraries written by me or other people's libraries modified by me for my projects, which I decided to make public to simplify who switches to stm32.
+This is a collection of libraries written by me, which I decided to make public to simplify who switches to stm32.
 You are free to make inquiries for any additions or requests.

 ## RoadMap